Waterproof Laminate Flooring Buying Guide

 Waterproof laminate is an upgraded version of the popular wood-look synthetic floor that can now resist water damage.
 Laminate offers realistic looks that could easily pass for real hardwood.
 People love how affordable laminate is, but it has never been known for its ability to withstand water.

 Until now!
 New waterproof features are proving to be a game-changer in laminate flooring.

 Traditionally, laminate has been known to absorb water and swell easily.
-But special construction technology has improved laminate’s core layer substantially, and some manufacturers are now producing laminate flooring with
+But innovative technology has changed all that.

 Waterproof Laminate Flooring Construction